Yanlewen/TradeTrap/README.md

 <div align="center">

-# 🛡️ Safe-TradingAgent: Because Stability Is the New Alpha
+# 🛡️ enjoy-the-jailbreak — Turn trading agents into your authorized red-team playground

 When a single update can destroy your portfolio — you need a Safe-TradingAgent.
+---

 </div>